R055A/readme-repo-pins/README.md

 The text in this repository is removed so that profiles only display the generated repository pins and other content added outside the placeholder.
 There is no further setup requirement for the profile repository and its automation.

+> The template repo (and copies) execute the source code in this repo at runtime: [profile-icons/readme-repo-pins](https://github.com/profile-icons/readme-repo-pins)

 ## Configurations (optional)